muscbridge/PyDesigner/docs/source/docker/docker_neurodock_run.rst

 NeuroDock, and are probably wondering how what else to do...

 **You're done.
-Not even kidding!** You can now start processing data with PyDesigner and NeuroDock.
-It's almost as if FSL, MRtrix3 and PyDesigner commands are built natively into your OS - be it Linux, Mac OS, or even Windows!
+Not even kidding!** You can now start processing data with pyDKE and NeuroDock.
+It's almost as if FSL, MRtrix3 and pyDKE commands are built natively into your OS - be it Linux, Mac OS, or even Windows!

 Intro to Docker Run